shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     $ python update_shotgun_users.py --settings <path to your settings.py> --project <id of your project>

 .. note::
-    For every user found in Shotgun, the script will search for a Jira user with the same email address.
+    For every user found in ShotGrid, the script will search for a Jira user with the same email address.
 If you have multiple users in SG with the same email address, only the first one, i.e. the one with the lowest id, will be associated with a Jira account.